Wrapping

 What’s on my mind?

 I hate wrapping Christmas presents, but I enjoy the preparation.
-It’s like I’m making a statement about myself through my choices, especially with wrapping paper.
+It’s like making a statement about myself through my choices, especially with the paper.
 Am I a modern or traditional gal?
-Should I go funky-fun garish, or use newspaper to be eco-friendly?
+Should I go funky-fun, or use newspaper to be eco-friendly?
 Store-bought or handmade bows?
-Even the gift tags, should I handwrite them with serifs?
-And I always buy a new roll of Magic Scotch Tape because I can’t find last year’s.
+Even gift tags, should I handwrite them with serifs or not?
+And every year, I have to buy a new roll of Magic Scotch Tape because I can’t find last year’s.

-After gathering my wrapping supplies and refreshing my coffee, I start wrapping in the guest room.
-This year would be different, I told myself.
-After all, I have big shoes to fill.
+After gathering my supplies and refreshing my coffee, I started wrapping in the quiet of the guest room.
+This year would be different, I told myself, as I have some pretty big shoes to fill.

 Mom wrapped Christmas presents with the precision of an origami master.
-She measured each box and then the paper, cutting straight lines with sharp sewing scissors.
+She measured each box and then the paper, cutting straight lines with sharp scissors.
 She always had pre-cut pieces of tape lined up on the edge of the table, ready to go.
-Her wrapping paper choices were understated, like paisley.
-She folded paper to fashion a ribbon.
+Her wrapping paper choices were sophisticated, like paisley.
 Her work was crisp, clean, and her seams disappeared.
-And when she finished, her presents looked like works of art.
+And when she finished, her presents were works of art.
 At least that’s how I remember them.

 I started strong.
-I chose a fun forest-green wrapping paper with dogs in red sweaters and scarves.
-The other roll had moose playing sports.
+I chose a fun forest-green wrapping paper with dogs in red sweaters and scarves, and the other, moose playing sports.
 Penny liked them.
 I found red 3-inch-wide ribbon for a dollar at Dollar General and bought every spool.
-Name tags were half price at Vons.
-And for once, I didn’t have to buy Magic Scotch Tape.
-I found the one from last year.
+Name tags were half price at Vons, and for once, I didn’t have to buy Magic Scotch Tape.
+I found the one from last year!

-The first few presents I wrapped looked the best.
-I took my time and channeled Mom.
+The first few presents I wrapped looked the best, they always do, probably because I took my time and channeled my mother.
 After that, my wrapping skills went downhill.
 By the fifth present, I was sawing at the paper with dull scissors and slapping on tape.
 Often, I cut the paper too short, so I had to patch it.
-That cheap Dollar General ribbon had wires that poked my fingers until they bled.
-Toward the end of wrapping, I wondered if those old gift bags might still be in the back of my closet.
+And that cheap Dollar General ribbon had wires that poked my fingers until they bled.
+Toward the end of wrapping, I wondered if those old gift bags might still be in the back of my closet; sure would be a lot easier.

 With all the presents wrapped and under the tree, my anxiety melted away.
-Everything looked color-coordinated, just as I hoped, and the red bows were bold and festive.
-I didn’t fuss with the gift tags; I scribbled them.
-Then I threw all the leftover wrapping paper, ribbon, and empty Amazon boxes into the big garbage can outside, only saving the Magic Scotch Tape.
-I’m not much of a wrapping paper saver.
+Everything was color-coordinated, just as I hoped, and the red bows were a bold and festive statement.
+I didn’t fuss with the gift tags this year; I just scribbled them.
+Then, I threw all the leftover wrapping paper, ribbon, and empty Amazon boxes into the big garbage can outside, only saving the Magic Scotch Tape.
+I’m not a wrapping paper saver.

 To my family, if you’re reading this and your present looks a little wonky, I apologize.
-Know that I love you all, and remember it’s what’s on the inside that counts.
+Obviously, your gift was toward the end.
+But just remember, I love you all, and it’s what’s on the inside that counts.

 Next